 Eligibility, Residency Requirement, Commitment, and Time Frame

 As the Office of Residence Life gives leadership to the professional management of campus living areas, the Office of Housing Services provides logistical support, helping undergraduate students secure their housing assignments, issuing keys and furniture, and maintaining housing records.
 Residence Life manages community life in the living areas, including everything from visitation and guests to roommate relations and room changes, room decorations, and pool rules.

-All students assigned to or applying for campus housing are subject to and should be familiar with these policies and procedures along with the Residence Life Policies and Expectations for Living in Community, the Student Standards of Conduct, and all APU Campus Policies.
+All students assigned to or applying for campus housing are subject to and should be familiar with these policies and procedures along with the Residence Life Policies and Expectations for Living in Community, the Undergraduate Student Handbook, and all APU Community Expectations.